University commits 10 years to uncovering 'data centre of the future'

 Researchers say about 1% of the world’s energy is used to power data centers - but that number will climb to as much as 8% by 2030.

 In line with the European Union’s goal to move towards climate-neutral data centers, researchers say fundamentally different approaches are needed to make data centers more efficient.

 This could be achieved in a number of ways.
 University of Twente scientists are using artificial intelligence to develop smarter and more energy efficient ways to utilise data center compute, and system cooling methods.

 University of Twente researchers are also developing smart materials that can better manage heat, or store data more efficiently.

 One grand experiment includes photonic chips that do not produce heat, and a concept called ‘neuromorthic computing’ that aims to speed up some tasks and make them more efficient.

-A recent study from EkkoSense found that if data centre operators and providers reduced cooling consumption by 30%, they could prevent more than three million tonnes of carbon dioxide from being released into Earth’s atmosphere.
+A recent study from EkkoSense found that if data center operators and providers reduced cooling consumption by 30%, they could prevent more than three million tonnes of carbon dioxide from being released into Earth’s atmosphere.

 An effective thermal optimisation program could contribute to more than 10MW of cooling power savings - the equivalent of $10 million cooling cost saving since deployment, or more than 20,000 tonnes of CO2.

-“With data centres already established as one of the world’s highest collective consumers of energy, it’s imperative that IT operations teams do everything they can to deliver the quick carbon reduction wins that will help organisations to deliver on their net zero commitments,” says EkkoSense non-executive director and data center technical consultant, Mark Acton.
+“With data centers already established as one of the world’s highest collective consumers of energy, it’s imperative that IT operations teams do everything they can to deliver the quick carbon reduction wins that will help organisations to deliver on their net zero commitments,” says EkkoSense non-executive director and data center technical consultant, Mark Acton.